 Regulations

 The North-Northwest face has climbing regulations due to bird nesting from April 1st to June 30th.
-Although the South face has no climbing regulations, it can be very annoying to climb there during the nesting period as seagulls often bother and attack climbers when they pass near nests.
+Although the South face has no climbing regulations, it can be very annoying to climb there during the nesting period as seagulls often bother and attack climbers when they pass near their nests.

 Climbing topos of Calpe